Door-to-door sales – tips and techniques

 Lesson 1 – Visit enough people

-In many ways door-to-door sales (and telesales) is a numbers game.
+In many ways door-to-door sales (and telephone sales) is a numbers game.
 It doesn’t matter how good you are at selling, if you don’t visit enough people you won’t make enough sales.

 If you visit 0 people, you will make 0 sales.